Integrating AI Agents in Microsoft Teams for Collaboration

 - Verify outputs.
 Always check names, dates and commitments before turning notes into tasks.

-- Limit automation steps until the agent is stable.
+- Keep automation light until the agent is stable.
 Manual confirmation buys trust.

 Real-World Examples of AI in Action

-- Agenda automation: I use the agent to convert a two-line meeting purpose into a five-point agenda with timings.
+- Agenda automation: I use the agent to turn a two-line meeting purpose into a five-point agenda with timings.
 That saves 10–15 minutes per meeting.

 - Document draft: I paste meeting notes and prompt the agent for a project brief.
 Editing time drops to 15 minutes from 45.